-If it’s a rock-solid foundation that you’re seeking in your home loan provider, U.S. Bank stands out among the best mortgage lenders and refinance mortgage companies.
+U.S. Bank will always stand out if it’s a rock-solid foundation that is your priority when searching for the best mortgage lenders and refinance mortgage companies.
 Established way back in 1863 and currently the fifth largest bank in the US, borrowers look to U.S. Bank as a provider that they can trust.

 More than that, however, U.S. Bank Mortgages give you a full-service mortgage and refinance offering, which means that you have more mortgage choice than with many of the newer lenders and can easily adjust your package to suit your needs.
 With U.S. Bank you can get FHA, VA, jumbo, construction, and investment property loans, as well as the regular options to refinance and the choice between adjustable-rate or fixed-rate loans.

-Looking to get a better deal on your refinance?
-Check out LendingTree, which is an online marketplace that lets you compare quotes from all the major lenders, and pick the one that best suits your needs.VIEW DEAL ON LendingTree
+Searching for a great refinance deal?
+Check out the online marketplace that is Mortgage.net, where quotes from all the major lenders are compared, and you can pick the one that best suits your needs.VIEW DEAL ON Mortgage.net

 Perhaps understandably for an institution that has been around for so long, an application with U.S. Bank may be more admin and paperwork intensive than with some of the more digitally-driven solutions offered by Reali or SoFi.